Younest9/okd/ssh/README.md

 ## SSH into a container OKD
 ### SSH using rsh command :  ```oc rsh <pod>```
->#### You should note that the following commands are valid if you have direct access to the kubeconfig file
+> You should note that the following commands of `oc rsh` are valid just if you have direct access to the kubeconfig file

 To open a remote shell session to a container, use this command
 ```bash
 oc rsh [-c CONTAINER] [flags] (POD | TYPE/NAME) COMMAND [args...]
 ````

->This command will attempt to start a shell session in a pod for the specified resource.
+> This command will attempt to start a shell session in a pod for the specified resource.
 It works with pods, deployment configs, deployments, jobs, daemon sets, replication controllers and replica sets.
 Any of the aforementioned resources (apart from pods) will be resolved to a ready pod.
 It will default to the first container if none is specified, and will attempt to use '/bin/sh' as the default shell.
 You may pass any flags supported by this command before the resource name, and an optional command after the resource name, which will be executed instead of a login shell.
 A TTY will be automatically allocated if standard input is interactive - use -t and -T to override.
 A TERM variable is sent to the environment where the shell (or command) will be executed.
 By default its value is the same as the TERM variable from the local environment; if not set, 'xterm' is used.
+>
-<b>Note</b>: some containers may not include a shell - use '```oc exec```' if you need to run commands directly.
+><b>Note</b>: some containers may not include a shell - use '```oc exec```' if you need to run commands directly.

 <b>Usage:</b>